crispinprojects/talkcalendar/README.md

 # Talk Calendar

-Talk Calendar is a personal desktop calendar for Linux which has some speech capability for reading out dates, times and event text.
+Talk Calendar is a personal desktop calendar for Linux which has some speech capability for reading out dates, times and event title text.

 Talk Calendar developed using C and [GTK4](https://docs.gtk.org/gtk4/) for GTK desktops (GNOME, XFCE etc.).
 A screenshot of Talk Calendar is shown below.